ibra-san/Freecodecamp-challenges/Tribute Page/README.md

 This is the tribute page challange folder.
-What you will see here is the HTML, CSS, and JS files used in order to create the tribute page.
+What you will see here are the The following are included in this folder:
-The code used here is actually posted on my codepen.io page.
-Please follow, share, like, comment, and let me know if there are things you want me to improve at.
+1) HTML file of the tribute page.
+2) The CSS file of the tribute page.
+3) The JS (JavaScript) files of the tribute page.

+Feel free to fork, share, download, and use these files.

+If there are any errors in my code, or improvements that should be done, please feel free to tell me about them, and teach me.

+If you also want to help me improve, and teach me free tips and tricks, I will be glad to receive guidance.
+Thanks before hand.

 To follow me on codepen.io:
 @ibrahim_dev_man